kvnvpham/morse_code_converter/README.md

 ```

 Alternatively, run the script using PyScript by downloading the provided HTML file
-and starting a local server in the respective directory with the file.
+with art.py and starting a local server in the respective directory with the file.

 For example:

 ```bash